 I’ll share a bit of my early history with pork.
 I did not eat pork until after I married, in my early 20s, because my parents were conservative Jews and followed some dietary Jewish rules, like not eating pork.
-However, once my father died when I was 10 years old, many rules we followed, vanished, like changing dishes for holidays,using separate dishes for meat and other ones for dairy.
-We stopped going to Synagogue regularly.
-But, we still never consumed any pork products.
+However, once my father died when I was 10 years old, the many rules we followed, vanished, like changing dishes for holidays, using separate dishes for meat and other ones for dairy.
+We stopped going to temple regularly.
+Truthfully I never went to temple when my parents, or with my mother.
+She sent us to Hebrew school for a short while.
+But still, we never consumed pork products.
 Why eating pork is not permitted for some Jewish people is a highly complex matter.
 In part, in the Torah, in Leviticus, it states that the pig, because it has a cloven hoof, that is completely split, is considered unclean, and therefore it must not be consumed.
 This is just a small part of the reason why Jewish people don’t eat pork.
 Some do eat pork, and some don’t.
 I think family tradition plays a big role.

 I think some of the reason Jewish people don’t eat pork connects to rules and tradition which began centuries ago and which they still take seriously.